-Cara Wade serves as Vice President and Executive Consultant for Leadership Worth Following, LLC.
+Cara Wade serves as Senior Vice President and Executive Consultant for Leadership Worth Following, LLC.
 She is experienced in consulting with clients to help address key talent needs including assessment (for both selection and development purposes), succession planning, coaching, and training.
 Established in January 2004, LWF is a premier provider of services, tools, and processes that help organizations identify, select, develop, and retain exemplary leaders.
 In her role, Dr. Wade serves as an executive coach and lead assessor for LWF’s leadership assessments.

 Dr. Wade works with executives across a variety of industries and businesses.
 These include high-tech, retail, financial services, manufacturing, direct sales, and transportation.
 Her goal in working with leaders is to help them become the leader they intend to be.
 She has experience coaching leaders who want to develop skills in the following areas:

 - Developing, Coaching, and Motivating Others

 Prior to joining LWF, she spent time at PepsiCo where she managed core people processes (including the performance management process, organization health survey, 360-survey, and people development systems) for the corporate client group globally.
 Additionally, she was responsible for managing several existing leadership assessment processes and centers, as well as co-creating the process by which the top 200 leaders globally within the organization would be assessed and coached.
 As a part of this work, Cara assessed and coached many of the senior most leaders within the organization.